violayang/oci_agent_adk/readme.md

 python3.13 -m pip install -r requirements.txt

 ## Installing the ADK
-### After you create a project and a virtual environment, install the latest version of ADK:
+#### After you create a project and a virtual environment, install the latest version of ADK:
 #requirements.txt
-pip install --upgrade "oci[adk]@https://artifactory.oci.oraclecorp.com:443/opc-public-sdk-dev-pypi-local/oci-2.154.1+preview.1.228-py3-none-any.whl"

 ## Authenticating your ADK app to OCI
-### The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
+#### The ADK provides an AgentClient class to simplify handling authentication and management of agent resources.
 Four authentication types are supported:

 ## API Key Authentication (Default)
-### API key authentication is the default and most common method for authenticating with OCI services.
+#### API key authentication is the default and most common method for authenticating with OCI services.

 from oci.addons.adk import AgentClient